akouk/dark-web-crawler/README.md

 This will initiate the crawler, and you will see the crawled pages and other information on the console.

-To run the project, you can use the following command.
+To run the project, you can use the following command:

 ```make run```